bright/new-www/_posts/2018-02-28-react-native-custom-ios-build-configurations.md

 ## Every cloud has a silver lining

 Defining iOS build configurations different than Debug and Release in React Native can be really frustrating without any previous experience.
-However, with little guidance it can be quick and painless process.
+However, with little guidance, it can be a quick and painless process.

 If you are interested how to set up different Google configurations for each build configuration I recommend you [reading this tutorial](https://brightinventions.pl/blog/ios-google-configuration-per-environment).
 Although it is written for native development, you can **set up Run Scripts exactly the same in React Native**.